 Today I decided to head in a new direction with our sensory play.
-I am slowly observing that he likes his activities to have a purpose or a sense of direction.
-He loves books!
+I am slowly observing that my son likes play activities to have a purpose or a sense of direction.
+And he LOVES books!
 He always wants to be read to as well.
-I decided it was time to combine a book with a sensory bin for some sensory play fun!.
-To welcome Fall, I chose a favorite called Earl The Squirrel by Don Freeman.
+So I decided it was time to combine a book with a fun sensory bin!
+To welcome Fall, I chose a favorite book called Earl The Squirrel by Don Freeman.

 We filled the basket with leaves and dumped it over the squirrel!

 3. FREE PLAY

 There was some wonderful free play happening and little stories about looking for food.
 He used language from the book and retold the story in his own way!
 He even wanted me to read the story again so our new Earl the Squirrel could listen!